Proper proximality in non-positive curvature: Proper proximality among hierarchically hyperbolic groups

 Notice that as in the $\cat$ setting (see Theorem~\ref{theo:main}), one can also derive a statement for product actions by combining Theorem~\ref{theo:hhs} with Lemmas~\ref{lemma:proximality} and~\ref{lemma:product}.

-\begin{rk} We would like to briefly comment on the seemingly technical assumptions in the theorem -- namely, countability of $\mathfrak{S}$ and the fact that the $G$-action on $\calx$ is by uniform quasi-isometries and has an almost equivariant principal projection.
-A first comment is that these assumptions are quite harmless in the sense that they hold in all interesting situations we have in mind: typically, in the case of the mapping class group of a connected, orientable surface $\Sigma$ of finite type, the collection of all isotopy classes of essential subsurfaces of $\Sigma$ is countable, and the action of $\Mod(\Sigma)$ on the marking graph is by isometries, with an almost equivariant projection map to the curve graph.
-The assumption that $\mathfrak{S}$ is countable is made to ensure that the HHS compactification of $\calx$ is metrizable.
-The other assumptions do not formally follow from the definition of an action by HHS automorphisms, but are natural to add in many situations, see e.g.\ the paragraph after \cite[Definition~1.11]{DHS}. \end{rk}
+\begin{rk} We would like to briefly comment on the seemingly technical assumption in the theorem -- the fact that the $G$-action on $\calx$ is by uniform quasi-isometries and has an almost equivariant principal projection.
+This does not formally follow from the definition of an action by HHS automorphisms, but are natural to add in many situations, see e.g.\ the paragraph after \cite[Definition~1.11]{DHS}.
+These assumptions are quite harmless in the sense that they hold in all interesting situations we have in mind: typically, in the case of the mapping class group of a connected, orientable surface $\Sigma$ of finite type, the collection of all isotopy classes of essential subsurfaces of $\Sigma$ is countable, and the action of $\Mod(\Sigma)$ on the marking graph is by isometries, with an almost equivariant projection map to the curve graph. \end{rk}